skeyas/PPOL6821_Group/Documentation.md

 supports the use of both CPUs and GPUs, and runs on the CPU by default.
 To switch to the GPU, set the device to "cuda" for **both the model and the data**, eg:

 ```python
 model = model.to("cuda")
 data = data.to("cuda")
 ```

 #### Excess RAM usage on Colab
 Sometimes when using PyTorch on Colab, you may encounter memory issues with the GPU, where nothing is running, but the RAM is full.
 The easiest way to clear this is to restart the runtime, which is obviously inconvenient.
-An alternative is to free the memory, by setting the model to None, and then running `torch.cuda.empty_cache()`.
+An alternative is to free the memory, by setting the model to None or using `del model`, and then running `torch.cuda.empty_cache()`.